markvan/markvan.github.io/_posts/2019-10-10-digital-rights-management.markdown

 * Describing the variant 'As Is' purchasing processes.
 * Designing service functionality and touchpoints.
 * Designing service-based workflows.
-* Constructing paper prototypes to validate the data models, touchpoints and workflows.
+* Constructing paper prototypes to use to validate the data models, touchpoints and workflows.
-* Validating the paper prototypes (and further co-designing / modifying them) with users from multiple libraries.
+* Validating the design expressed in the paper prototypes (and further co-designing / modifying them) with users from multiple libraries.

 At the end of this process we handed off the service design to the service implementors.